-Tax risk is the risk of loss arising from changes in tax legislation or practice, or the risk of loss arising from non-compliance with existing legislation.
+Tax risk is the risk of loss arising from changes in tax legislation or practice, the risk of loss arising from non-compliance with existing legislation, or changes in the employment status of CCD's self-employed agents.

-The group has a Board approved tax strategy.
+The group has a Board approved tax strategy which has also been shared with HMRC.
 The group's overall tax risks are managed by an in-house tax team who are responsible for managing the group's tax affairs.
 In addition, advice from external professional advisors is sought for all material transactions and, where possible, tax treatments are agreed in advance with any relevant authorities.

-The group's in-house tax team works closely with external advisors on key corporate and indirect tax matters.
+The group's in-house tax team works closely with external advisors on key corporate and indirect tax matters, including the self-employed status of agents.